 Here are a few ways you can make your solar panel more efficient:

 The materials used to make your solar panels may impact the efficiency of the solar array.

-- Monocrystalline panels are the most efficient solar panels are, but they are also very costly.
+- Monocrystalline panels are the most efficient solar panels but are also very costly.

 - Polycrystalline panels fall midway in terms of performance and cost.
-They are lighter in weight and have low production waste as compared to their monocrystalline counterparts.
+They are lighter and have less production waste than their monocrystalline counterparts.
 They are also better for the environment.

 - The least efficient but also the least expensive solar cell technology is thin film.
 It is also the most promising for the future since researchers and developers are working nonstop to better the technology.